CsBigDataHub/working-with-vim/pages/modes.md

 # Modes

 Vim is a modal editor, this simply means it has different modes of operations.
-The main modes are NORMAL, INSERT, and VISUAL mode.
-<span class="sidenote">I capitalize the modes because vim does, I'm not shouting them.</span>
+The main modes are NORMAL, INSERT, and VISUAL mode. <span class="sidenote">I capitalize the modes because vim does, I'm not shouting them.</span> Commands are based on what mode you are in, the majority are used while in NORMAL mode.

 ## NORMAL Mode

 First up, I don't really like telling people what to do, no vim shaming here.
 I use arrow keys.
 Use arrows keys.
 They are great keys with labels and everything.
 I do have one recommendation, <strong>make NORMAL mode your default mode</strong>.
 I mash the Esc key often to constantly return to NORMAL mode.
 Every time I finish an edit I hit Esc.

-There is a reason it is called NORMAL mode, it is the mode where you can do all the extra vim stuff.
+There is a reason it is called NORMAL mode, it is the mode where you can do all the extra vimmy stuff.
 INSERT mode is just typing text, any editor can do that.

 Be NORMAL.